Nhahan/spring-pubsub/README.md

 # Spring Pub/Sub Testing Project

-This project aims to validate the functionality and compare the performance of Server-Sent Events (SSE) and WebSocket-based APIs using both a traditional Spring MVC approach and a reactive WebFlux-based approach.
-Redis Pub/Sub is used as a message broker to distribute messages between these components.
+This project validates functionality and compares performance of Server-Sent Events (SSE) and WebSocket APIs using Spring MVC and reactive WebFlux, with Redis Pub/Sub as the message broker.

 ## Prerequisites